nizaevka/mlshell/docs/source/Concepts.rst

 project path >> logger >> pipeline, dataset, metric >> workflow

-MLshell implements unified object interface for main sections and corresponding ``producer`` for object preparation.
+MLshell implements unified object interface for main sections and corresponding ``producer`` classes for object createion.
 All classes have high level of abstraction and encapsulation to provide extension with minimal code changes.
 See detailed description below.

 See `Examples. <Examples.html>`_